ivodolenc/nuxt-font-loader/README.md

 ## Options

-Nuxt Font Loader has been completely rewritten so it's _typescript_ friendly.
+Nuxt Font Loader has been completely rewritten so it's _TypeScript_ friendly.

 It also improves the development experience with detailed descriptions, examples, and auto-hinted configuration right in the code editor.